The Simple Elegance of Priority Stack Ranking

 I have been a part of multiple organizations which use this system to steer engineering roadmaps, where the labels are decided strictly by the accompanying product manager or feature owner.
 The stakes are high, especially when working with over-leveraged engineering teams relying on this guidance for roadmaps.

-Naturally, the end state was that everything was a p0 and any well-intentioned and honest project owner who labeled a task as p1 learned quickly that we have no time for p1 projects.
+and any well-intentioned and honest project owner who labeled a task as p1

-The lack of a central authority for this prioritization meant it was leveraged for peoples’ own localized objectives.
-When some p0 project couldn’t be delivered, escalations and arguments ensued.
+project couldn’t be delivered, escalations and arguments ensued.
 In an attempt to make it appear that teams were doing their best supporting the suite of must-ship projects, engineering managers smeared fractional engineers across the entire portfolio of dependent projects, to their own detriment.

 This situation led to endless handwringing about how to “do less”, while failing to do anything structurally significant about the planning system which imposed these conditions on the organization.

 The reality is, there’s always more work to do than what can be reasonably completed, and projects get dropped.
-Dropped projects tend to be either the less important, or less urgent projects — even if they are a p0.
+Dropped projects tend to be either the less important, or less urgent projects — even if they are a p0

 What this means is that even within the broad swath of high-priority efforts, there’s an implicit project-by-project ranking.
 It often just takes effort to uncover what that is, usually during conflict.
 Imagine the time that could be saved by making those decisions upfront and communicating them transparently.